U.S. Department of State Seal

 For further information on consular protection and dual nationality, please refer to our website.

-Counterfeit and Pirated Goods: Although counterfeit and pirated goods are prevalent in many countries, they may still be illegal according to local laws.
-You may also pay fines or must give them up if you bring them back to the United States.
+Counterfeit and Pirated Goods: Do not buy counterfeit and pirated goods, even if they are widely available.
+Such products are illegal in the United States and purchasing them may also violate local law.
+You may be subject to fines or must give them up if you bring them back to the United States.
 See the U.S. Department of Justice website for more information.

 Cruise Ship Passengers: Please see our Cruise Ship Passengers page for safety information and travel advice.

 Earthquakes: Earthquakes occur throughout the PRC and have affected Hong Kong in the past.
-Check here for information about preparing for a crisis or disaster overseas.
+Check here for information about earthquake preparedness.

 Faith-Based Travelers: See the following webpages for details: